Hire Expert Data Engineers

 • NLP and text analysis

 It’s a massive list, and each one requires years of experience to master.
 That’s why data scientists and engineers almost always work in teams to complete a project.
-The breadth and depth of required knowledge is just too much for an individual.
+The breadth and depth of the required knowledge are just too much for one individual.

-Hacking skills here refers to having the resourcefulness to find a way to get the job done.
+Hacking skills here refer to having the resourcefulness to find a way around a problem to get the job done.
 Data engineers frequently come across problems that have no simple solution.
 The best ones can roll up their sleeves and find a way to get the job done, even if the method is a little unconventional.

 3. Business knowledge

 This is what really separates data engineers from less qualified database programmers.
 Your data engineers will be building the pipelines, storage facilities, and analytical engines for your data.
-They will need to quickly get a feel for how your business operates, and build a data architecture that matches your business needs.
+They will need to quickly get a feel for how your business operates and build a data architecture that matches your business needs.
+This takes insider knowledge.

 What Separates Expert Data Engineering Teams From the Rest

-The best teams will have multiple specialists working together to get things done.
-Each of the individual members should have the necessary developer qualities we discussed above.
+The best teams have highly skilled specialists working efficiently together under a rock-solid development process.
+Each of the individual members should have the developer qualities we discussed above.
 However, teams of developers need to have some special qualities, too.
 Here are some of the things to look out for:

 1. They work seamlessly as a unit

-The developers will also hopefully have complementary skill sets and know each other’s strengths and weaknesses.
-These things together will ensure that code is resilient, reliable, extensible, and easy to understand.
+Indeed, for the team as a whole, each developer should have complementary skill sets, and the team will know each other's strengths and weaknesses.
+These things together will ensure that the code is resilient, reliable, extensible, and easy to understand.

 2. They have great internal and external communication